Military history of Japan: Taishō era and World War I (1912–1926)

 The Empire of Japan was a member of the Allies during World War I. As an ally of Great Britain, Japan declared war on Germany in 1914.
-Japan quickly seized the German island colonies the Mariana Islands, Caroline Islands and Marshall Islands in the Pacific.
+Japan quickly seized the German island colonies of the Mariana Islands, Caroline Islands and Marshall Islands in the Pacific.

-The Japanese seaplane carrier Wakamiya conducted the world's first successful naval-launched air raids on 5 September 1914 and during the first months of World War I from Kiaochow Bay off Tsingtao.
+The Japanese seaplane carrier Wakamiya conducted the world's first successful naval-launched air raids on 5 September 1914 and during the first months of World War I from Jiaozhou Bay off Qingdao.
 On 6 September 1914 was the very first air-sea battle in history.
-A Farman aircraft launched by Wakamiya attacked the Austro-Hungarian cruiser Kaiserin Elisabeth and the German gunboat Jaguar off Tsingtao.
+A Farman aircraft launched by Wakamiya attacked the Austro-Hungarian cruiser Kaiserin Elisabeth and the German gunboat Jaguar off Qingdao.
 Four seaplanes bombarded German land targets.
 The Germans surrendered on 6 November 1914.

 During the Russian Civil War the Allied Powers intervened in Russia.
 The Empire of Japan sent the largest military force of 70,000 soldiers to the eastern region.
 They supported anti-communist White forces in Russia.
 The Allied Powers withdrew in 1920.
 The Japanese military stayed until 1925 following the signing of the Soviet–Japanese Basic Convention.
 A small group of Japanese cruisers and destroyers also participated in various missions in the Indian Ocean and Mediterranean Sea.

 In 1921, during the Interwar period, Japan developed and launched the Hōshō, which was the first purpose-designed aircraft carrier in the world.
 Japan subsequently developed a fleet of aircraft carriers that was second to none.